-- (b) Within twenty-four hours of a licensee providing the notice required by subsection (a) of this section, the licensee shall provide to the department a signed statement that details the circumstances of the event, including, as applicable, an accurate inventory of the quantity and type of any cannabis diverted, stolen, lost, destroyed or damaged, a description of any records lost or altered, whether any internal or third-party investigation is still ongoing, and confirmation that the appropriate law enforcement authorities were notified. - (c) A licensee shall notify the department no later than the next business day after any of the following: - (1) An alarm activation or other event that requires response by public safety personnel; - (2) A breach of security; and - (3) The failure of a security alarm system due to a loss of electrical support or mechanical malfunction that is expected to last longer than eight hours. - (d) A licensee shall notify the department within ten days of any corrective measures taken in response to an event specified in subsection (c) of this section. - (e) A licensee shall maintain and produce in accordance with section 21a-XXX-6 of these Policies and Procedures all documentation related to an occurrence that is reportable pursuant to subsections (a) through (c), inclusive, of this section.
+- (b) Within twenty-four hours of a licensee providing the notice required by subsection (a) of this section, the licensee shall provide to the department a signed statement that details the circumstances of the event, including, as applicable, an accurate inventory of the quantity and type of any cannabis diverted, stolen, lost, destroyed or damaged, a description of any records lost or altered, whether any internal or third-party investigation is ongoing, and confirmation that the appropriate law enforcement authorities were notified. - (c) A licensee shall notify the department no later than the next business day after any of the following: - (1) An alarm activation or other event that requires response by public safety personnel; - (2) A breach of security, including but not limited to a physical or cyber incident where a person may have gained or attempted to gain access to information or systems of the cannabis establishment, or where any security system, equipment or procedures of the cannabis establishment may have been compromised or impacted; and - (3) The failure of a security alarm system due to a loss of electrical support or mechanical malfunction that lasts, or is expected to last, longer than eight hours.

+- (d) Within ten days after an event specified in subsection (c) of this section, a licensee shall provide a written report to the department detailing any corrective measures taken in response to such event. - (e) A licensee shall maintain and produce in accordance with section 21a-421j-6 of the Regulations of Connecticut State Agencies all documentation related to an occurrence that is reportable pursuant to subsections (a) through (c), inclusive, of this section.

-Section 21a-XXX-3.
+Section 21a-421j-3.
 Disposal of Cannabis.

-- (a) A licensee shall dispose of undesired, excess, unauthorized, obsolete, adulterated, misbranded or deteriorated cannabis in a form and manner prescribed by the commissioner, which may include a surrender without compensation of such cannabis to the commissioner, or disposal in the presence of an authorized representative of the commissioner in such a manner as to render the cannabis non-recoverable. - (b) The person disposing of the cannabis shall maintain and produce in accordance with section 21a-XXX-6 of these Policies and Procedures a separate record of each such disposal indicating: - (1) The date and time of disposal; - (2) The reason for and manner of disposal; - (3) The type and quantity of cannabis disposed of; and - (4) The name and signature, which signature may be electronic, of the person disposing of the cannabis, the authorized representative of the commissioner and any other persons present during the disposal, as applicable.
+- (a) A licensee shall dispose of undesired, excess, unauthorized, obsolete, adulterated, or deteriorated cannabis, in a form and manner prescribed by the commissioner, which may include, but is not limited to, a surrender without compensation of such cannabis to the commissioner, disposal in the presence of an authorized representative of the commissioner, or other disposal method approved by the department that renders the cannabis non-recoverable.
+Notwithstanding the foregoing, fan leaves, stalks, stems, and root balls from routine pruning may be disposed of, without further action by the Department, if rendered unusable.
+In order to comply with this subsection, the resulting mixture shall not be easily separated or sorted. - (b) The person disposing of the cannabis shall maintain and produce in accordance with section 21a-421j-6 of the Regulations of Connecticut State Agencies a separate record of each such disposal indicating: - (1) The date and time of disposal; - (2) The reason for and manner of disposal; - (3) The type and quantity of cannabis disposed of; and - (4) The name and signature, which signature may be electronic, of the person disposing of the cannabis, the authorized representative of the commissioner and any other persons present during the disposal, as applicable.

-Section 21a-XXX-4.
+Section 21a-421j-4.
 Inventory.

-- (a) Each cannabis establishment, prior to commencing business, shall: - (1) Conduct an initial comprehensive inventory of all cannabis at the establishment.
-If a cannabis establishment commences business with no cannabis on hand, the cannabis establishment shall record this as the initial inventory; and - (2) Establish ongoing inventory controls and procedures for the conduct of inventory reviews and comprehensive inventories of cannabis, which shall enable the establishment to detect any diversion, theft or loss in a timely manner. - (b) All inventories, procedures and other documents required by this section shall be maintained on the premises and produced in accordance with section 21a-XXX-6 of these Policies and Procedures.
+- (a) Each cannabis establishment, prior to commencing adult-use cannabis operations, shall: - (1) Conduct an initial comprehensive inventory of all cannabis at the establishment.
+If a cannabis establishment commences business with no cannabis on hand, the cannabis establishment shall record this as the initial inventory; and - (2) Establish ongoing inventory controls and procedures for conducting inventory reviews and comprehensive inventories of cannabis, which shall enable the establishment to detect any diversion, theft or loss in a timely manner. - (b) All cannabis shall be maintained at the establishment, except when in the process of transport.

-Section 21a-XXX-5.
-Seed to Sale Traceability System.
+Section 21a-421j-5.
+Seed-to-Sale Traceability System.